Earth’s Original Land Tree Plant

 Genus: (STEM) Calamite (LEAF) Annularia

-Special Note: The Calamite may look familiar to some, as their modern descendants are the “horsetails” of today, growing in open fields and edges of woodlands, but only reaching a few feet tall.
-See photo below
+Special Note: The Calamite may look familiar to some.
+Their modern descendants are the “horsetails” of today.
+They grow in open fields and edges of woodlands, but only reach a few feet tall, as seen in the photo below.

 Equisetopsida

-The “horsetail” or Equisetum is an amazing living fossil related to the Calamites, being the only surviving genus from the entire class of Equisetopsida.
-For over one hundred million years, the Equisetopsidas were much more diverse and dominated the understory of the late Paleozoic forests.
-Through the millenniums, they decomposed layer by layer, transforming into the sunken coal deposits of today.
+The “horsetail” or Equisetum is an amazing living fossil related to the Calamites, the only surviving genus from the entire class of Equisetopsida.
+For millions of years, the Equisetopsidas were much more diverse and flouished during the late Paleozoic, Permian and Carboniferous forests.
+Through the millenniums, they decomposed layer by layer, sinking deep and eventually contributing to the coal deposits of today.

 Comparing Neuropteris and Pecopteris Fossil Leaves and Their Trees, Medullosa and Psaronius